exoad/usaco_mashups/SELF_HOSTING.md

 1. `run_Scraper.java` -> Generates the necessary JSON files that can then be interpreted and categorized later by other parsers.
 2. `run_Parser.java` ->  Generates child JSON files from the original scraped JSON and divides them to be easily consumed by the JavaScript end
 3. `run_ContestTime.java` -> Generates an almost optional child scraped JSON that is not related to the USACO contest problems itself.

+** DO NOT MESS UP THE ORDER **

+## Using the GUI

+There is also funky GUI you can use that is attached to the program itself in the Java Process.
+You can launch this via running the class `jackmeng._JackMeng`.
+It has functionalities to run the bot, update it, etc., but all depends on if you have the right tools or not (i.e. NodeJS exists?, proper packages updated?...)

+This part of the software is a work in progress with more features being planned for the future!